 What is it that makes ceramic ball bearings so sought after?
 The key is in the materials that are used to make ceramic products.
-Many experienced cyclists and professionals use ceramic bearings or perhaps ceramic hybrid bearings, for a superior performance.
+Many experienced cyclists and professionals use ceramic bearings or perhaps ceramic hybrid bearings or NTN bearings for superior performance.
 They are known to be much stronger than steel, but lighter at the same time.
 Of course, this is reflected in the higher costs of ceramic bearings in comparison to steel and stainless steel bearings.
 What are ceramic bearings constructed from and could they be right for you?

 Ceramic Bearing Construction

 As we’ve mentioned, ceramic bearings have a great reputation for being stronger, lighter, and lasting much longer than other materials.
 What are ceramic bearings made from?
 They are constructed from either Zirconium Oxide or Silicon Nitrate.
 We use Zirconia to produce our ceramic bearings.
 Zirconium Oxide has high strength over a wide temperature range.
 You can see why it is so popular when used in the bike industry, as it is so strong and durable, despite being exposed to challenging conditions.
 What about its shock loading capabilities?
 Though ceramic bearing material is stronger than steel it is more susceptible to shock loading which is why we don’t recommend it for off-road cycling.
 Ideally, they would be used in a spare set of wheels you keeping for racing or when you really need the performance gains ceramic bearings can provide.